 But why is Facebook head and shoulders above the competition, beating the likes of Google+, Twitter and Yahoo! into the dust?

 Sheer Number of Users

 Social sign in is favoured for simplicity of use – removing the need for users to create new, bespoke accounts for every site or service they use.
 Therefore, it behoves the site to utilise social sign in using a widely adopted platform – and Facebook can count the highest number of users.
 According to statista, Facebook had more than 1.5 billion active users in January 2016 – incredible when you consider that the world’s population is under 7.5 billion.

-With such a considerable percentage of potential users already signed up for a Facebook account, utilising their service for social sign in can rapidly improve the customer journey and conversion rate.
+With such a considerable percentage of potential users already signed up for a Facebook account, utilizing their service for social sign in can rapidly improve the customer journey and conversion rate.

 However, there is a concern amongst a sizeable number of users that social sign in could pose more risks than advantages.
 When we conducted research with students at the University of Dundee, roughly two-thirds of those interviewed agreed that ‘social login will improve their experience’, leaving 33% not so confident.

 Over-reliance on social sign in could alienate this group who are not as confident using the access method, meaning it is incredibly important to offer alternative access methods – ensuring all users are privy to their account and all important data.

 Cross Device Relevance